 Roomba are not the only makers of intelligent robot vacuums on the market.
 But they are one of the first, and undeniably one of the best robot vacuums for pet hair models.
 Roomba’s innovative design changed the game in home vacuum cleaners, and they continue to improve and adapt as new technology becomes available.

-Today, there are seven generations of Roomba vacuum available for consumer purchase, each an improvement on the last.
+Today, there are eight generations of Roomba vacuums available for consumer purchase, each an improvement on the last.
 They all use the original cleaning design: two counter-rotating brushes that pick up heavy debris followed by a high-suction vacuum for finer dust, leaving a spotless trail wherever the vacuum goes.

 Starting, scheduling and tracking your vacuum cleaner from a smartphone app or voice-controlled home device brings home and apartment cleaning into the twenty-first century.